• Skip to secondary menu

 Cheap and Easy DIY Barn Door Hardware

 Now you can put this up on the bookshelf!
-Take all the bolts and stick them on the bar with the spacers on all the bolts (to the inside) washers on the bolts after the spacers and then place the bolts in the holes on the cabinet!!
+Take all the bolts and stick them on the bar with the spacers on all the bolts (to the inside) and washers on the bolts after the spacers and then place the bolts in the holes on the cabinet!!
 Now screw all the nuts on the bolts and viola!!
 The track is set up and ready to go!!

 Cheap and Easy DIY Barn Door Hardware